andrewraim/vws/vignettes/outline.md

 # Outline

+1. Introduction
+2. Review of VWS
+3. Usage
+	a.
+Quick start in R
+	b.
+Overview of API
+	c.
+First example in C++
+4. R API
+5. C++ API
+6. Examples
+	a.
+Disclosure avoidance
+	b.
+Bessel
+	c.
+VMF variate generation

+**Review of VWS**: just review enough so that the rest of the vignette is self-contained.
+May want to revist this toward the end of writing.

+**Overview of API**: mentio both Real and Int versions of ConstRegion.
+Mention ability to customize the optimization.

 Review of VWS Method

 - Avoid rehashing everything from the other paper.
 Just try to make this one